Navi Logo 2.png

-The Paul Sinclair Award is awarded to an AUSIT Member who has:
+Paul Sinclair Award for Outstanding Contribution to AUSIT

 Nominations for the Paul Sinclair Award 202? are now closed.